interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ## 1.2 Name elements in SVG panels

-To make elements *inside* our panels interactive, we give those elements IDs which will appear as `id` in the SVG file like so.
-In the example below, we name elements in our first panbel `price.svg`.
-IDs should be unique inside each panel.
+To make elements (parts of visualizations, text, buttons, etc.) *inside* our panels interactive, we give those elements IDs which will appear as `id` in the SVG file.
 To create IDs in Figma, simply change the name of an object in the item list on the left.
 Alternatively, you can open the exported SVG file using any text editor and add the ID attribute as in the example above.

 In our example, we label the three bars in each chart/panel with the IDa `a`, `b`, and `c`.
 We should label the same element in our comic **always** with the same ID as this allows to, e.g., highlight all occurances of this element later.